 Rarely are marriage problems completely one sided.

-Our homework revealed what ‘factors’ each spouse brought to the brokenness.
-By working on my side of things, my husband was inspired to work just as hard on his side of things.
+Our homework revealed what each spouse brought to the brokenness.
 I was inspired by my husband’s willingness toward self-introspection.
 Because, he was willing to dig deep, I was also willing to dig deep.
-It was a wonderful, blessed cycle.
+It turned into a miraculous, blessed cycle.

 We had come to understand, “Submit to one another out of reverence for Christ,” Ephesians 5:21.